Rise of the Silicon Valley Small Business

 I expect these tailwinds to continue through the downturn and beyond.
 For most of 2022, startups were told that they needed to aggressively adapt to new times.
 While it may not be the right fit for every product or sector, the “Silicon Valley small business” is an adaptation that can serve truly entrepreneurial teams well.
 Regardless, I expect to see more SV-SBs rise up this year and more success stories emerge.
 And I’m hopeful the archetype will enter the tech cultural mainstream, and perhaps the startup funding ecosystem itself will even adapt to serve it.

-If this working theory resonates, please like it, share it, or give it a little love on Twitter.🙏 And, I’d love to hear your thoughts on the intersection of Silicon Valley & small business and startups that might fit the archetype — DMs open. 📨
+If this working theory resonates, please consider sharing it with someone who might like it too (and give it a little love on Twitter). 🙏 I’d love to hear your thoughts on the archetype and startups that might fit it — DMs open. 📨

 The size of a “small business” varies by who defines it.
 The OECD (Organisation for Economic Co-operation and Development) outlines different categories according to size.
 “Small and medium-sized enterprises (SMEs) employ fewer than 250 people.
 SMEs are further subdivided into micro enterprises (fewer than 10 employees), small enterprises (10 to 49 employees), medium-sized enterprises (50 to 249 employees).”